 Key Findings

 In keeping with the goal of measuring certain social determinants of health year over year, we annually ask the same core group of questions that speak to quality of life and quality of community.
 Below you’ll see the complete list of questions that comprise the “index” of quality of life and quality of community.
 We use these questions to benchmark progress.
+In 2024 we can report on trends based on six years of collected data.

 RI Life Index